TruJan34/GoodReadsFE-Heroku/README.md

 Snapshots of the running app can be found in "Output" word document.

+<b>Working Application</b>  :-  https://trujan34.github.io/GoodReadsFE-Heroku/

 Steps to run this.

-First Run the code in "GoodReadsAPI" Repository. follow steps in its README.md.
+Steps To Run Application in Local Environment :-

 1. clone on your local machine.
 2. go to cloned directory from Command Prompt